riviera maya adventures

 Most varieties of stingrays have one or more barbed venomous stingers on their tail,.
 While this may sound dangerous there is no need to be afraid.
 The ray only uses their tails when they feel threatened and they’re only used in self-defense.

 Sting rays flat bodies allow them to dig in and hide from predators on the sandy ocean bottom.
-Shuffling your feet along a sandy shallow sea floor is the best way to avoid stepping on a stingray and potentially getting stung.
+Shuffling your feet along a sandy, shallow sea floor is the best way to avoid stepping on a stingray and potentially getting stung.